 Development of the zooplankton community on the SS and NLS was characterised with the timing of the maximum zooplankton biomass, as well as the peaks in total Calanus finmarchicus abundance and C. finmarchicus life stages CI-III.
 In the NW Atlantic, C. finmarchicus is often the biomass dominant zooplankton and, consequently, an important component of the food web.
 For the GSL, there are two peaks in C. finmarchicus life stages CI-III within a year representing two generations (G1, G2), and timing of these peaks and of the ratio of the two were used to characterise zooplankton development rate after Plourde et al. (2015).
 Like C finmarchicus elsewhere, C. hyperboreus plays a key role in the zooplankton community on the NLS.
 Therefore, the timing of peaks in total C. hyperboreus and life stages CI-III were used in the NLS data set.
 The start day and duration of the spring phytoplankton bloom in each of the regions was determined using Sea-viewing Wide Field-of-View Sensor (SeaWiFS) data (1999-2008) and Moderate-resolution Imaging Spectroradiometer (MODIS) data (2009-2016) for the same standard boxes as SST warming.

 Abundance of Newfoundland capelin was derived from spring acoustic surveys in NAFO regions 3KL.
 Surveys took place annually between 1999 and 2017 in May with the exception of 2006 and 2016 when surveys did not take place.
-While there have been changes in technology, sampling gear, calibration techniques, et cetera over this period, these sources of variability have been accounted for in the data (Mowbray 2012).
+While there have been changes in technology, sampling gear, and calibration techniques over this period, these sources of variability have been accounted for in the data (Mowbray 2012).
 Acoustic surveys were complemented by targeted fishing sets from which condition and recruitment could be determined.
 Abundance was estimated from the mean number adults per standard tow (1.75 nautical miles), while condition was represented by the mean weight at 15 cm – the most abundant length of adults.
 Recruitment was estimated as the mean abundance of two-year-olds with a two year lag.

 Six herring stocks were modelled for the Gulf of St. Lawrence corresponding to spring and autumn spawners across three NAFO divisions: 4R, 4S, and 4T.
 Spring and autumn spawners are genetically distinct and could be differentiated from one another as herring consistently return to the same feeding, spawning, and overwintering sites (Brophy et al. 2006, Lamichhaney et al. 2017).
 Data for spawning-stock biomass (SSB) and recruitment (abundance of two-year olds) were estimated using virtual population analysis (VPA) based on commercial fisheries data (Brosset et al. 2018).
 Condition, represented by Fulton’s condition factor, was similarly determined from commercially-caught herring.